 I know this sounds selfish and a bit silly, but I was so frustrated at the time!
-My daughter worked so hard, and I couldn’t even be home to watch her win her first cheerleading competition.
+My daughter worked so hard at cheer, and I couldn’t even be home to watch her win her first cheerleading competition.
 Not being able to do the things I wanted and needed to do was maddening.

 If you are going through something hard, saying no to things you would normally be saying yes to will sometimes be easy, and other times beat down your soul.
 Just know that you can only do so much and eventually your heart will be at ease knowing you did the right thing.

 Prayer works.
 I could write two more articles about the amazing things that happened very soon after praying while feeling hopeless, desperate and exhausted.

 Many days, the only person I could turn to for help was God.

 There were definitely some unexpected and unexplained things that happened during my journey with my mom’s illness.
 I have always had faith, but this stuff actually started to freak me out!
 In a good way of course:-)

 As I sat with my mom during her last hours on earth and listened to the stories of the hospice home nurses talk of things that happened with past guests during their last hours, I experienced even more proof of the power of prayer.

 If you are going through something bad in your life, I can tell you from this experience that praying can definitely help you find peace and often time answers and solutions to things you thought were hopeless.